RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ![image](https://user-images.githubusercontent.com/91157382/232238546-fb78697d-7028-4e31-b7e5-462e8b3aab3c.png)

 Ah now this functions looks much more vulnerable.
 Initially it prints some strings like the previous method, but then runs a seemingly unrestricted printf on a char array that is defined in menu with a size of 303.
-If any of the other functions gives us control of what goes into this variable, this would become a simple printf vulnerability challenge.
+If any of the other functions give us control of what goes into this variable, this would become a simple printf vulnerability challenge.
 But let's keep going.

 ![image](https://user-images.githubusercontent.com/91157382/232238684-47b7d9d9-afbb-498b-9601-6633451bd8a4.png)